 DUE TO SOME FAMILY HEALTH ISSUES, ALONG WITH SOME OTHER FAMILY COMMITMENTS, I HAVE DISCONTINUED APPEARING ON MASS APPEAL.
 WHEN THE DUST SETTLES, I PLAN TO CONTINUE TO SHARE RECIPES AND TIPS WITH YOU ON THIS SITE.
-MY COOKBOOK IS STILL AVAILABLE AT GEISSLERS SUPERMARKET AND ALSO ON AMAZON.COM.
-IF YOU ARE MISSING MY TV SEGMENTS AND I RECEIVE ENOUGH REQUESTS TO RETURN, I WILL DO SO.
-PLEASE CHECK BACK AFTER JANUARY 15, 2017 FOR AN UPDATE.
+MY COOKBOOK IS STILL AVAILABLE ON AMAZON.COM.
+IF YOU FIND YOURSELF MISSING MY TV SEGMENTS AND I RECEIVE ENOUGH REQUESTS TO RETURN, I WILL DO SO.
+PLEASE CHECK BACK AFTER MARCH 1, 2017 FOR AN UPDATE.

 My new video clip of my latest TV appearance is posted under the GEISSLERS logo.
 I am sure you will enjoy my RASPBERRY MARTINI.